mpokimwaisela/IM-PIR/README.md

    ```
    Results: see `plots/data/` (CSV) and `plots/` (PDF).

-Note: Paper benchmarks were run on a 2048-DPU UPMEM cloud server.
+Note: Paper benchmarks were executed on a 2048-DPU UPMEM cloud server.
-Development/testing used our 512-DPU server (509 functional).
+Performance may differ with varying DPU counts.
-For consistency and simpler data handling, experiments were limited to 256 DPUs with evenly sized databases.
+The benchmarks in this repository run on 256 DPUs from a 512-DPU system (509 operational) for easier data management.